 Using the same $13,000, you can use it to buy protected assets.
 It can go to a contractor for renovations to your home or use it to purchase a larger property.
 You can also use the funds to buy a new car for the remaining spouse.
 Another popular purchase is prepaying your property taxes.

 Looking after your senior loved one doesn't just include their physical needs.
 You need to pay attention to their financial safety, too.
 Many of the issues of aging can be solved by providing parents with the support they need to continue to maintain their independence.
-The resources provided by Caring Senior Service can help.
-Get in touch with us today!
+We have resources that can help.
+Reach out to your local Caring team today.